bradgalben/nbd/README.md

-# nbd
+# NBD

-# Problem Outline
+## Problem Outline

-Consider a computational cluster consisting of a job dispatcher device and N servers, each equipped with its own processing and memory resources.
+Consider a *computational cluster* consisting of a **job dispatcher device** and **N servers**, each equipped with its own processing and memory resources.\
+The purpose of the challenge is to define a *dispatching algorithm* and *scheduling algorithms*, one for each server, so as to get the best possible mean job response time.

-## Assumptions
+#### Assumptions

 The following assumptions are made for the problem: